vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 #### Role

-Design Lead + a team of 3 designers.
+Design Lead, managing a team of 3 designers.

 #### Impact